-COVID-19 cases on the rise in northeast Ohio
+COVID-19 cases on the rise in Northeast Ohio

 The average has dropped where most of the new cases are people younger than 40, and an overwhelming number of those new cases are from one particular group

 “We are seeing an increase in Tuscarawas County and I will say that the majority are unvaccinated.
-I would hesitate to give a percentage, but if I’m guessing a good 99% of those are unvaccinated,” said Tuscarawas County Board of Health Nursing Director Amy Kaser.
+I would hesitate to give a percentage, but if I’m guessing a good 99 percent of those are unvaccinated,” said Tuscarawas County Board of Health Nursing Director Amy Kaser.

 This uptick is occurring when people are spending more time outside.
 As the fall approaches, there is concern that if we continue to have more cases, we will get more disease when people have to come inside.